seb8stien1/ECSE429/README.md

-# Welcome to Group 1's Code Repository for the ECSE 429 Automation Project
+# Welcome to Group 1's Code Repository for the ECSE 429 Automation Project with Prof. Sabourin

 ## Team Members
 | Name| Major| Year |GitHub|